 12. You may feel isolated or alone

 Know you are not!
 New moms often feel isolated and alone during the 4th Trimester due to our culture.
-We just don’t treat new moms they way we should in our current times.
+We just don’t treat new moms the way we should in our current times.
 Unfortunately, it sets up loss moms who bring home a new baby after a previous one dies to feel even more alone.
 We still feel like we don’t belong in new mama’s groups because we aren’t really new mamas.
 We have other children.
-Unfortunately they have died, but we are already moms.
+Unfortunately, they have died, but we are already moms.
 Even if you feel alone, please know you are not.
 There are online groups and other courageous PAL moms at Pregnancy After Loss Support (PALS) waiting to connect during your journey through parenting your subsequent child after loss too including PALS’ Parenting After Pregnancy or Infant Loss Support Group.

 13. You will feel joy